-The Board of Trustees (the Board) is elected by the public and it has the authority to make decisions, appoint administrators and managers, and significantly influence operations.
+The Board is elected by the public and it has the authority to make decisions, appoint administrators and managers, and significantly influence operations.
 It also has the primary accountability for fiscal matters.
 Therefore, the District is a financial reporting entity as defined by GASB Statement No. 14, The Financial Reporting Entity.
 There are no component units included within the reporting entity.